On The Isoperimetric Spectrum of Graphs and Its Approximations: Preliminaries

 \subsection{Markov kernels and the energy space}

-In this section we collect some basic facts about the theory of finite Markov chains with a graph theoretic emphasis (e.g. for more on this see \cite{ALFI96,JGT,SAL97}).
-Hereafter, given a graph $G$, we assume that $K$ is the kernel of a Markov chain on this graph and $\pi$ is a nowherezero stationary distribution, i.e. $\pi K =\pi$ and $\pi(v) \not = 0$ for all $v \in V(G)$.\\ In this setting, $\phi(u,v) \isdef K(u,v) \pi(u)$ defines a nowherezero flow on $G$.
-Also, for any $Q \subseteq V(G)$ we define and $\rdirp_{_{\phi}}(Q)$ analogously.
-Note that since $\phi$ is a flow, for every nonvoid $Q \subseteq V(G)$, we have
+Our major objective in this section is to present a standard symmetrization process as well as some basic facts about the theory of finite Markov chains with a graph theoretic emphasis (e.g. for more on this see \cite{ALFI96,JGT,FIL91,SAL97}).
+Particularly, we will show that the basic parameters used in this article as the weight functions i.e. the stationary distribution and the corresponding natural flow, are preserved in this setup, and consequently, one may talk about the connectivity parameters that are computable from the symmetric model of the corresponding undirected base graph.
+In this direction, we have tried to use the {\it overlined} notations for the parameters and concepts related to the undirected base graphs where we have used the {\it arrowed} notations for the general directed case.
+We will elaborate on the details of this notational assumptions later in this section.\\ Hereafter, given a graph $G$, we assume that $K$ is the kernel of a Markov chain on this graph and $\pi$ is a nowherezero stationary distribution, i.e. $\pi K =\pi$ and $\pi(v) \not = 0$ for all $v \in V(G)$.\\ In this setting, $\phi(u,v) \isdef K(u,v) \pi(u)$ defines a nowherezero flow on $G$.
+Also, for any two disjoint sets $X,Y \subseteq V(G)$ we define and $\rdirp_{_{\phi}}(X,Y)$ and $\rdirp_{_{\phi}}(X)$ analogously.
+Note that since $\phi$ is a flow, for every nonvoid subset $Q \subseteq V(G)$, we have

-Sometimes, by abuse of notation, we may write $\dirp(Q)$ for simplicity.
-(Note that for Riemannian manifolds $\partial (Q)=Vol(Boundary(Q))$ has the same property as a trivial flow with only a nonzero component to the complement.)
-Within the same setup we consider the flow
+By abuse of notation, we may write $\dirp(Q)$ for simplicity, if the flow is clear from the context.
+Within the same \footnote{Note that for Riemannian manifolds $\partial (Q)=Vol(Boundary(Q))$ has the same property as a trivial flow with only a nonzero component to the complement.} setup, for the symmetric graph $\overline{G}$, we consider the kernel

-on $\overline{G}$, coming from the kernel with the same stationary distribution $\pi$.
-Also, we consider two linear Laplacian operators on ${\cal F}_{_{\pi}}(G)$ as follows,